 One country that deserves special mention for its spinning top tradition is Indonesia because there are so many varieties of gasing across the country!

 The designs on many Indonesian gasing are very fascinating!
-Some have traditional ethnic designs such as geometric patterns and others even have carved faces and headdresses!
-Others are painted in various shades and combinations of vivid color such as red, yellow, and blue, as well as traditional seawater varnishing by dipping the gasing into the sea and letting it dry.
+Some have traditional ethnic designs such as geometric patterns, and others even have carved faces and headdresses!
+Others are painted in various shades and combinations of vivid colors such as red, yellow, and blue, as well as traditional seawater varnishing by dipping the gasing into the sea and letting it dry.

 Spinning tops are popular throughout Latin America, where they are known as trompos.
 The trompos found in most of Latin America are similar to those in Spain, where they are also known as trompos or peonza.
-Trompos are pear-shaped, have a button-shaped tip on top, and a conical-shaped metal tip on the bottom on which the trompo spins.
+Trompos are pear-shaped and have a button-shaped tip on top and a conical-shaped metal tip on the bottom on which the trompo spins.

 The trompo is spun using a cord, and in order for the top to start spinning, the player must wrap the cord around the trompo, knot the string through the metal tip, and throw the trompo, gradually unwinding it in the process!
 Once the trompo starts spinning, the player just watches until it stops spinning and repeats the process!